sammalik111/ThreeModeling/README.md

   - Connect to the server using the provided credentials.
   - Navigate to the `/var/www/HumanShape/wheelchairTool` directory.
   - Transfer the built files to this directory to update the server.
 - **Verification:** Ensure that all changes are successfully transferred to the server.
-In some cases, certain resources may not transfer fully, requiring manual addition.
+In some cases, certain resources like the models may not transfer fully, requiring manual addition, or the path to certain files in index.html build might be incorrect.
+Adjust as needed.

 By following these outlined procedures, any future programmer should be able to replicate the work done on the project efficiently.